Melbourne (YMML)

 EN ADC is responsible for separation with all YMML traffic, and will coordinate any aircraft operating in EN ADC airspace that cannot be visually or laterally separated with YMML traffic.

-ML ADC -> EN ADC: "OXG, My restriction is QFA451 on a 10nm final RWY 34.
-Your separation"
+ML ADC -> EN ADC: "OXG, my restriction is QFA451 on a 10nm final RWY 34, your separation"

 EN ADC -> ML ADC: "My separation with QFA451, OXG"